bemidji3/ThryveRESTAPI/README.md

 # ThryveInsideRESTAPI

-TEST INSTRUCTIONS:
+Sean Gay, Jack Morgan, James Philhower, Pedro Lopes TEST INSTRUCTIONS:
     Execute the script test_food_db.py to see the corresponding results.
-The class is constructed in main.py and NOT an _database.py due to the structure of our server and the reliance of our project on the front end of the server.
+The library is constructed in _food_db.py.

 SERVER INSTRUCTIONS:
 To run the server, make sure to have (at least) Python3 Installed